Restaurant industry scrambles for solutions as Trump cuts off stimulus talks

 Camilla Marcus, a founding member of the IRC, recently had to shut down West-bourne, her socially conscious cafe in New York’s Soho neighborhood.
 But she has not lost her faith.

-“Restaurants cannot give up hope,” she wrote in an email to The Washington Post.
+“Restaurants cannot give up hope,” she wrote in an email statement to The Post.
 “It’s hard to imagine that our government turns a blind eye and refuses to help independent restaurants when so many are teetering on the verge of extinction.
 I was forced to close mine because there was no plan of assistance.
 But today a plan is within reach.
 The House passed our restaurant revitalization fund proposal, which also has the support of over 41 Senators from both parties.
 This is not political; this is about people."

 Marcus, who holds a business degree from the Wharton School, said the IRC will continue to fight for the revitalization fund so other restaurants won’t have to follow in the path of West-bourne.